 My Favorite Post: Make Your Needs Your Wants, and Your Needs Few

 Zoë Kim has four kids and a desire to help everyone live a simpler life.
 You’ll find plenty of articles on decluttering and making more space in your life, physically and mentally.
+This is one of my absolute favorite family minimalist blogs.

 She’s the author of Minimalism for Families — the exact thing this article is about.
 Though I haven’t read the book yet, I just bought the Audible version, and I’ve only heard good things from other families trying to live a simpler life.